 However, in terms of buying power, a dime is more than 3 times as strong as the trime.

-While small change today consists of the penny, nickel, and dime, small change back in the 19th century meant coins like:
+Small change back in the 19th century meant coins like:

 - The half cent